cbarrete/mient/README.md

 }
 ```

-Change the `device_id`, just make one up, it will later be handled automatically.
+Change the `device_id`, just make one up, it will one day be handled automatically.

+Also the default room is hardcoded in `src/app.rs`, something might go wrong if
+it isn't changed.

 # TODO